From robust tests to Bayes-like posterior distributions: Applications

 \end{ass}

-The first part of Assumption~\ref{hypo-entro}, corresponding to inequalities~\eref{eq-cardi} and~\eref{eq-trans}, aims at measuring the size of the set $\cM_{0}$ by means of its entropy.
+The first part of Assumption~\ref{hypo-entro}, which corresponds to inequalities~\eref{eq-cardi} and~\eref{eq-trans}, aims at measuring the size of the set $\cM_{0}$ by means of its entropy.
 The entropy of a set controls its metric dimension and usually determines the minimax rate of convergence over it as shown in Birg\'e~\citeyearpar{MR722129}.
 With the second part of Assumption~\ref{hypo-entro}, namely inequality~\eref{app00}, we require some regularity properties of the TV-loss with respect to the location and scale parameters.
-It will be commented on later and we shall see that there is actually no need for the densities in $\cM_{0}$ to be smooth to fulfil such a requirement.
+It will be commented on later.
+We shall see that this condition may be satisfied even when the densities in $\cM_{0}$ are not smooth.

 Let us now turn to the choice of our prior.
-For $\eta,\delta>0$, we define
+We first consider a countable subset of the parameter space $\Theta$ that will be proven to possess good approximation properties.
+Namely, we define for $\eta,\delta>0$